-- One end of the first SCSI cable is attached to the connector on the SCSI backplane, and the other end is attached to the integrated SCSI controller behind fans 3 and 4. - The second SCSI cable is preinstalled along the inside of the server chassis and both ends are loose inside the server.
-When you install a ServRAID adapter, you must connect this cable to the adapter and to the SCSI backplane.
+- One end of the first SCSI cable is attached to the connector on the SCSI backplane, and the other end is attached to the connector for the integrated SCSI controller behind fans 3 and 4. - The second SCSI cable is preinstalled along the inside of the server chassis and both ends are loose inside the server.
+When you install a ServeRAID adapter, you will connect this cable to the adapter and the SCSI backplane.